keptn/lifecycle-toolkit/docs/blog/posts/multi-stage-delivery-using-gitops.md

 each of which points to one of the helm charts mentioned earlier.
-In addition to that, the `$ARGOCD_APP_REVISION` environment variable is used to get access to the Git commit ID that triggered a new deployment of our `Applications`.
+In addition to that, the `$ARGOCD_APP_REVISION` environment variable is used to get access to the Git commit ID that triggered a new deployment of our ArgoCD `Applications`.
 This ID is passed through to the Helm chart.
 Keptn uses this as metadata for a `KeptnApp` deployment.